Our Free Press Programs

 The Al Neuharth Free Spirit and Journalism Conference selects 51 high school juniors from across the country each year for a life-changing conference in Washington, D.C.
 Participants receive an all-expenses-paid trip and a $1,000 scholarship to the college of their choice.
 Free Spirits have been described as people who “dream, dare, do,” in the words of Al Neuharth, Freedom Forum and USA TODAY founder, who inspired the program.

-The Chips Quinn Scholars Program for Diversity in Journalism provides mentorship and training for early career journalists with up to five years of full-time experience.
-Fellows receive personalized and ongoing mentorship, along with in-person and virtual training and a $2,000 career stipend.
+The Chips Quinn Reporter Fellowship provides mentorship and training for early-career journalists with up to five years of full-time experience.
+Fellows receive mentorship, training and a $10,000 career stipend.